Have you ever walked into Target, Walmart, Costco, or another store and found yourself overwhelmed with the amount of sunscreen options?

 It’s been a topic of heated debate for years.
 Which type of sunscreen should I use?
 Classic lotions or spray bottles?

-Both can be great options, and as long as they’re applied correctly, one form isn’t better than the other.
-However, for kids, lotions tend to work better.
 With spray bottles, you run the risk of some of the spray not getting on the actual skin.
-Depending on how you aim the spray bottle, some of the spray may just go into the air, or even worse, your child could inhale some of the spray accidentally.
-According to the FDA, certain spray sunscreens have also been recalled because of benzene contamination.
+Depending on how you aim the spray bottle, some of the spray may just go into the air, or even worse, your child could accidentally inhale some of the spray.
+According to the U.S. Food & Drug Administration (FDA), certain spray sunscreens have also been recalled because of benzene contamination.

-But either way, no matter your preference, as long as you apply correctly, spray bottles or lotions are an effective way to protect your skin.
+But either way, no matter your preference, as long as you apply correctly, spray bottles or lotions are an effective way to protect your skin!

 Can I use sunscreen I bought last year?